 Familiarize yourself with refrigerant recovery safety protocols.
 You’ll NEVER want to mix refrigerants or fill the tank more than 80%.

 Mixing refrigerants is bad for a lot of reasons.
-Refrigerants have different optimum temperature-pressure conditions, so you’re looking at a decrease in efficiency because you won’t know the exact proportions of each or the PT impacts of mixing.
+Refrigerants have different optimum temperature-pressure conditions, so you’re looking at a decrease in efficiency because you won’t know the exact proportions of each refrigerant or the P-T impacts of mixing.

 100% full tanks can lead to hydrostatic pressure buildup, which leads to explosions.
-Explosions are only cool when nobody gets hurt, and it’s very possible that someone will get hurt if you fill a tank improperly… and that someone might be YOU.
+Explosions are only cool when nobody gets hurt, and it’s extremely probable that someone will get hurt if you fill a tank improperly—and that someone might be YOU.